 ON-007-08M Historic Metal Mining Districts of Colorado (Map) – v20201112 — This online map includes the estimated mining district boundaries and hyperlinks to summaries about the location, mineralogy, production, and references associated with each mining district.

-Four additional publications have sections on the particular historic mining districts in each county:
+Four additional county-based publications have sections on the particular historic mining districts in each:

 RS-37 Geology and Mineral Resources of Gunnison County, Colorado — Includes section on mining districts located in the county.